adnaan/blog/_drafts/2017-07-07-Exploring-Dependency-Injection-in-Go.md

 In the above example, where  `user.Service` has multiple modes, the struct `user.Service{...}` initialization does not make clear what dependents where required to make that happen.

-One can imagine this initialization pattern to get even more messy with changing requirements:
+One can imagine this initialization pattern to get even more messy with changing requirements.
+Service usability and behavior could change based on:

-1. The service has multiple modes or capabilities. e.g: `limitedaccess`, `maintenance` , `readonly` etc. Each mode could have additional or fewer dependencies.
+1. The service has multiple modes or capabilities. e.g: `limitedaccess`, `maintenance` , `readonly` etc.
 2. The service has a commonly used `default` mode.
 3. The service adds/removes dependencies over time(i.e capabilities).